-Public and private elementary, middle and high schools are located within the Wallingford and Phinney Ridge communites.
-John Stanford International, McDonald International, and West Woodland Elementries offer grades K-5.
-Middle school students attend Hamilton International Middle School.
-Our Lady of Fatima School provides classes for children in grades K-8.
-Starting the fall of 2019, public high school students attend classes at the newly re-built Lincoln High School.
-There are several pre-schools in Wallingford and Phinney Ridge which offer classes for younger children.
+Public and private elementary, middle and high schools serve the Phinney Ridge community.
+West Woodland, Greenwood and Bagley Elementries offer grades K-5, and middle school students attend Hamilton International or Robert Eagle Staff Middle Schools.
+Starting the fall of 2019, public high school students attend classes either at Ingraham International or at the newly re-built Lincoln High School.
+There are several pre-schools in the Phinney neighborhood which offer classes for younger children.

 Learn more about individual schools: